sshampine/bamazon/README.md

 Week 12 Assignment: Bamazon!

 The challenge was to create an Amazon like store front using Node.js.
 The Bamazon store is CLI driven.
-The Node.js app uses MySQL to hold product inventory.
+MySQL is used to hold product inventory.
 Two versions of Bamazon are available:

 ### BamazonCustomer.js